-Hyperthyroidism in cats is most commonly seen in middle-aged and senior cats.
-Today, our Bonita Springs vets discuss the causes, signs, diagnosis, and treatment options for hyperthyroidism in cats.
+Middle-aged and senior cats are often diagnosed with hyperthyroidism, along with other conditions.
+In this post, our Bonita Springs vets discuss the causes, signs, and treatment of hyperthyroidism in cats.

 Causes of Hyperthyroidism in Cats

-For most kitties, benign (non-cancerous) changes in their bodies can trigger the condition.
-Both thyroid glands are most often involved and become enlarged (the clinical change is nodular hyperplasia, and it resembles a benign tumor).
+For most cats, hyperthyroidism is caused by benign (non-cancerous changes in their bodies).
+Both thyroid glands are typically involved and become enlarged (the clinical name for this is nodular hyperplasia, which resembles a benign tumor).

-Left untreated, hyperthyroidism can impact the function of the heart, changing the organ’s muscular wall and increasing heart rate.
-It can eventually lead to heart failure.
+Left untreated, hyperthyroidism can change the heart’s muscular wall, which results in increased heart rate and alters how the heart functions.
+It can also eventually lead to heart failure.

-A battery of diagnostic tests will likely be needed to diagnose hyperthyroidism in your cat, as many other common diseases experienced by senior cats (intestinal cancer, chronic kidney failure, diabetes, inflammatory bowel disease, and more) share clinical symptoms with hyperthyroidism.
+Your vet will perform a physical exam and palpate your cat’s neck area to see if the thyroid gland is enlarged.
+A battery of tests will likely be required to make a definitive diagnosis, as senior cats can experience many other common diseases (such as chronic kidney failure, inflammatory bowel disease, intestinal cancer, diabetes, and more) that share clinical symptoms with hyperthyroidism.

-A complete blood count (CBC) urinalysis and chemistry panel can help rule out kidney failure and diabetes.
+A chemistry panel, complete blood count (CBC), and urinalysis can help rule out diabetes and kidney failure.

-A simple blood test demonstrating elevated T4 levels in the bloodstream may be sufficient for a definitive diagnosis, though this is not true for 100% of cats due to concurrent illnesses or mild cases of hyperthyroidism, which can result in fluctuating T4 levels or showing elevated T4 levels if another illness is influencing the result.
+While a simple blood test showing elevated T4 levels in the bloodstream may be sufficient for a clinical diagnosis, this is not true for 100% of cats due to mild cases of hyperthyroidism or concurrent illnesses.
+These can result in fluctuating T4 levels or, if another illness is impacting the result, showing elevated T4 levels.

-If possible, your vet may also check your cat’s blood pressure and perform an electrocardiogram, chest x-ray, or ultrasound.
+Your vet may also check your cat’s blood pressure and complete an electrocardiogram, ultrasound, or chest X-ray.

 Treating Hyperthyroidism in Cats

-Your veterinarian may recommend one of several treatment options for your cat's hyperthyroidism, based on your pet's unique circumstances and the benefits and drawbacks of each option.
-They could include:
+One of several treatment options may be chosen for your cat’s specific case of hyperthyroidism, based on your pet’s individual circumstances and the advantages and disadvantages of each option.
+Treatment options can include: